NEW DATES: February 7 – 20, 2019

 Ghana is sometimes called “Africa for beginners” because of the ease of travel, the friendly, welcoming people and the relative level of modernity compared to other West African nations.
 Ghana is safe and politically stable; best of all, the people have retained many cultural and artistic traditions such as the patterned ‘kente’ weaving and Adinkra cloth – and have created some others, such as the fairly recent mode of fantasy coffins.
-You will be met by the trip leaders at Kotoka International airport, in the capital city of Accra on February 3.
-Plan flights to arrive after 10am or before 8pm if possible.
+You will be met by the trip leaders at Kotoka International airport, in the capital city of Accra on February 7.

 Led by Malian Barou Samake this adventure includes the very best of Ghana!
 This is not only a textile tour, but also an arts and culture tour that explores the best of Ghanaian arts and crafts as well as the historical and ecological aspects.
 Barou is an upbeat leader with a positive, can-do attitude to ensure that your travel experience enchants and enriches you.
-Fiber artist Hanouvi Agbassekou from Togo/USA (photo below at bead market) will join the group in Odumase.
-She speaks Twi, language of eastern Ghana and Togo, and knows the textiles well; she’ll help with your Ghana immersion – and batik stamping and dyeing!
-Also our friend and Master weaver Jeff Ahiagble will accompany the tour in the kente cloth weaving centers and arrange a typical music performance.
+Our friend and Master weaver Jeff Ahiagble will accompany the tour in the kente cloth weaving centers and arrange a typical music performance.
 Professional English-speaking local guides at historical sites will add depth to your knowledge by explaining the historical context and background of the sites.
 Expert Ghanaian artist-friends lead the three exciting workshops: batik stamped cloth, adinkra-printed fabric, and glass bead-making.
 There will also be time to make a necklace or bracelets with your beads.
 You can also try your hand at weaving on a double-heddle kente strip-cloth loom if you like.

 The famous Ghanaian kente cloth is still woven in several places; we will see the beautiful patterns of both Ewe and Ashanti versions.
 We’ll meet the weavers in individual and coop settings, see their weaving demonstrations, and be able to buy their work directly from them.
 Hand-printed batik cloth and other arts such as music, dance, and bead-making are all thriving, alongside the modern aspect of the city of Accra.

-We will visit a talented coffin carver friend at work, to see which of the latest styles are the most popular.
-These wooden, custom-made coffins reflect the career or aspirations of the deceased.
+We will visit a coffin carving workshop, to see what they are working on.
+These wooden, custom-made coffins reflect the career or aspirations of the deceased, for the Ga ethnic community.
 Fishermen might be buried in a huge colorful fish or a carpenter in a big hammer-shaped coffin!
-Ghanaians can request burial in a carved wooden version of their favorite automobile, or airplane; farmers can order cocoa pods or chile peppers for the journey to the other life.
+Ghanaians can request burial in a carved wooden version of their favorite automobile, or airplane; farmers can order cocoa pods or chili peppers for the journey to the other life.
 Some men choose a beer bottle or an over-sized Coca Cola bottle.
 Popular women’s coffins include huge chickens, with smaller wooden “chicks” at her feet, one representing each of the lady’s children.
 We’ll see the coffin construction and carving process and different models.
+‘Fantasy coffins’ have become art pieces in America, bought by galleries and collectors.

 We’ll also stop at the rural school that we have ‘adopted’ to give them school supplies.
 These kids are adorable and have almost no school materials, but the principal is wonderful as are the hard-working teachers.